Studying in England: an education system for locals and foreigners

 Those wishing to study in England should understand that it is almost impossible to do this without a financial base.
 It is possible to become a student of a British university after passing special programs:

 - Foundation.
-Intensive study of English and several selected subjects, lasts 1 year.
+Intensive study of English and several selected subjects lasts 1 year.

 The cost of studying in England for Russian citizens should also include accommodation and meals.

-British private schools are highly qualified specialists, excellent infrastructure and material base, in-depth study of subjects.
+British private schools are highly qualified specialists, with excellent infrastructure and material base, in-depth study of subjects.
 All these advantages allow considering these educational institutions as a place for foreigners to study.